philkr/pystk/docs/race.rst

     # You may start a new race after you delete the old race object
     pystk.clean()

-.. autoclass:: Race
+.. include:: auto/race.grst
-   :members:
-   :special-members: __init__

 SuperTuxKart uses several global variables and thus only allows one game instance to run per process.
 To check if there is already a race running use the ``is_running`` function.

-.. autofunction:: is_running
+.. include:: auto/is_running.grst

 .. toctree::
    :hidden: